-4. When tenders or bids are submitted ensure that your price is competitive, ensure that you can deliver the project to the client’s satisfaction.
-In addition spell out in your bid how you will deliver the project taking care that the previous problems won’t reoccur.
-The client will be asking themselves the same questions even before they look at your bid, so make sure you give them answers that will make them feel confident about using you.
+4. When tenders (quotations or bids) are submitted ensure that your price is competitive, ensure that you can deliver the construction project to the client’s satisfaction.
+In addition spell out in your price submission how you will deliver the construction project taking care that the previous problems won’t reoccur.
+The client will be asking themselves the same questions even before they look at your quotation, so make sure you give them answers that will make them feel confident about using your construction company.
 Don’t just give them rhetoric, but tailor your answers to their specific project.
-Remind the client of similar previous projects you have done successfully. should you submit a bid with a price less than the project will cost you?
+Remind the client of similar previous construction projects you have done successfully. should you submit a bid with a price less than the project will cost you?

-5. Should you be fortunate to be called into post tender meetings with the client make sure senior company management attends.
+5. Should you be fortunate to be called into post tender (price submission or quotation) meetings with the client make sure senior company management attends.
 Don’t be scared to bring up the past problems and address these and what will be different on this project.
 Construction bid clarification and negotiation meetings

 If this fails to win your old clients back you may have to look for other markets, new clients, then, if all else fails consider rebranding the company completely.

 But, what do you think?
 Have you experienced something similar, having to rebuild a company’s reputation?